 The acknowledgment described in the previous section is a technical acknowledgment that the message has been delivered or read but does not constitute an actual response.
 The response, no matter if it is a request to change the requested time or type of clearance must be sent in a separate call to the upload interface of the vessel’s SECOM service to which the endpoint has been given as a parameter to the call to the traffic clearance service’s subscription interface.

-The message from VTS must have the referenceMessageId field filled with the gml:id of the initial message from the vessel as the value.
+The message from VTS must have the referenceMessageId field filled with the gml:id UUID part of the initial message from the vessel as the value.
 The gml:id of the message from VTS to the vessel must be a new id.

 The messageStatus of the clearance message is set as needed.